Kern County Big Rig Accident Lawyers

 Squealing Brakes

 Squealing brakes can indicate a serious brake issue for a big rig.
-A loud squeal from the brake can indicate that less than 25 percent of the brake pad is left, and it needs to be immediately replaced.
+A loud squeal from the brake can indicate that less than 25 percent of the brake pad is left, and it typically requires prompt replacement according to manufacturer guidelines.

 A warped rotor blade can indicate a serious problem in the brake system.
 Broken rotors keep the rig from stopping quickly.